apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

 -->

 The Arrow community has accepted version 1.0.0 of the [Arrow Database Connectivity (ADBC)][adbc] specification.
-ADBC is an API standard for Arrow-based database access in C/C++ (and related languages), Go, and Java.
+ADBC is an API standard for Arrow-based database access.
-That includes APIs for common database tasks, like executing queries, fetching result sets in Arrow format, and getting basic metadata.
+It defines abstract APIs in C, Go, and Java for performing common database tasks using Arrow data, like executing queries and getting basic metadata.

-ADBC is analogous to standards like JDBC and ODBC, which define database-independent interaction APIs, and rely on drivers to implement those APIs for particular databases.
+Just like time-tested JDBC and ODBC, ADBC defines database-independent interaction APIs, and relies on drivers to implement those APIs for particular databases.
-Similarly, the ADBC API standard is implemented by drivers that use some underlying protocol.
+It aims to provide a single API that works with Arrow-native protocols, like [Arrow Flight SQL][flight-sql]; vendor-specific APIs that offer Arrow data, such as those offered by ClickHouse or Google BigQuery; and non-columnar protocols and APIs like the PostgreSQL wire format or JDBC.

-This means that ADBC can abstract over Arrow-native protocols, like [Arrow Flight SQL][flight-sql]; vendor-specific APIs that offer Arrow data, such as those supported by ClickHouse or Google BigQuery; and even non-columnar standards like JDBC, which are still popular.
+In other words: **ADBC is a single API for getting Arrow data in and out of databases**.

-In other words: **ADBC offers client applications a single API for getting Arrow data in and out of databases**.
+Underneath, ADBC driver implementations take care of bridging the actual system.
-Underneath, ADBC driver implementations take care of bridging the actual system, whether it's Arrow-native or not.
+Arrow-native systems can directly pass through data without conversion, while the driver takes care of converting data in other cases, saving the application from doing the work.

 ## Examples